-The salary you pay the worker will usually need to equal or exceed the following:
+The salary you pay a Skilled Worker will usually need to equal or exceed the following:

 If the general salary threshold is higher than the going rate for the occupation, then you must pay the worker at least the general salary threshold.
 If the general salary threshold is lower than the going rate for the occupation, then you must pay the worker at least the going rate.
 In either case, you must pay at least the hourly rate (where this applies).

-The going rate is calculated and pro-rated based on the number of hours the applicant will actually work.
+The going rate is calculated on the basis of a 37.5 hour working week.

-- An applicant with a PhD qualification which is relevant to the job may be paid a salary which equals or exceeds both £23,040 per year and 90% of the going rate for the occupation and £10.75 per hour;
+- An applicant with a PhD qualification which is relevant to the job may be paid a salary which equals or exceeds both £23,580 per year and 90% of the going rate for the occupation and £10.75 per hour;

-- An applicant with a PhD qualification in a STEM subject which is relevant to the job may be paid a salary which equals or exceeds both £20,480 per year and 80% of the going rate for the occupation and £10.75 per hour;
+- An applicant with a PhD qualification in a STEM subject which is relevant to the job may be paid a salary which equals or exceeds both £23,580 per year and 80% of the going rate for the occupation and £10.75 per hour;

-- An applicant with a job offer for a job in a shortage occupation may be paid a salary which equals or exceeds both £20,480 per year and 80% of the going rate for the occupation and £10.75 per hour;
+- An applicant with a job offer for a job in a shortage occupation may be paid a salary which equals or exceeds both £20,960 per year and 80% of the going rate for the occupation and £10.75 per hour;

-- An applicant who is a new entrant to the labour market may be paid a salary which equals or exceeds both £20,480 per year and 70% of the going rate for the occupation and £10.75 per hour;
+- An applicant who is a new entrant to the labour market may be paid a salary which equals or exceeds both £20,960 per year and 70% of the going rate for the occupation and £10.75 per hour;

-- An application for a job in a listed health or education occupation may be paid a salary which equals or exceeds both £20,480 per year and 80% of the going rate for the occupation.
+- An application for a job in a listed health or education occupation may be paid a salary which equals or exceeds £20,960 per year and the going rate for the occupation.